kschang77/astrodash2/README.md

 - [Link to Github](https://github.com/kschang77)
 - [Link to LinkedIn](https://www.linkedin.com/in/kasey-chang)

+With additional design by Rand Hunt and Nadine Bundschuh

 ## License

 This project is licensed under the MIT License

 ## Acknowledgments

-Hat tip to Nandine, Rant for teamwork, and Jerome, Kerwin, Mahi, and the UCBEx Coding Bootcamp March 2020 cohort
+Hat tip to Nadine and Rand for "teamwork", and Jerome, Kerwin, Mahi, and the UCBEx Coding Bootcamp March 2020 cohort